mahadirazib/portfolio_with_laravel/README.md

 ```
   "experiences": {
     "Company name": {
-      "designation": "Designation or title of your job",
+      "designation" : "Designation or title of your job",
-      "from": "start date",
+      "from"        : "start date",
-      "to": "end date"
+      "to"          : "end date"
     }
     ...........
   }